laodar/tf_CapsNet/README.md

 # Network configuration

-According to  Hinton's paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829) But I didn't use the shift(<=2pix) agumentation for images.
+According to  Hinton's paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829),But I didn't use the shift(<=2pix) agumentation for images now.

 # Train your model